 2012-13: Tryamkin skated in 32 KHL games for Avtomobilist — splitting the season between the KHL and MHL — and represented Russia in a pair of Four Nations tournaments at the U20 and U19 levels.
 He scored 3 goals with 1 assist and was -4 with 12 penalty minutes as Yekaterinburg finished last in the Kharlamov Division; winning a league fewest eight games.
 In nine relegation games he was +3 with no points and 8 penalty minutes.
 Tryamkin scored 8 goals with 10 assists and was +9 with 58 penalty minutes in 28 regular season MHL games for Auto and added 1 goal with 2 assists, finishing -5 with 40 penalty minutes, in eight playoff games.
 He was +1 with 1 assist and 2 penalty minutes in three games with the Russia U20 team and was +3 with 1 goal and 2 penalty minutes in three games for the U19 squad.
 Tryamkin was ranked 123rd amongst International skaters in his second year of eligibility for the NHL Draft but was not selected.

 2013-14: Tryamkin returned to Automobilist for his second KHL season and played for Russia’s U20 team in the 2014 World Junior Championship.
+He scored 1 goal with 6 assists and was +2 with 38 penalty minutes in 45 regular season games; averaging 16:30 minutes of ice time.
+Yekatarinburg finished fourth in the Kharlamov Division and was swept by Astana Barys in a first round playoff series.
+Tryamkin was -1 with no points and 2 penalty minutes in four playoff games.
 He scored 1 goal with 2 assists and was +5 with 2 penalty minutes in seven games at the World Junior Championship.
 Russia defeated Canada, 2-1, to win the bronze medal.
-Tryamkin was ranked 25th amongst European skaters in Central Scouting’s mid-season rankings prior to the 2014 NHL Draft.
+Tryamkin was ranked 25th amongst European skaters in the Central Scouting mid-season rankings and slipped to 65th in the final rankings.
+He was selected by Vancouver in the third round (66th overall) in the 2014 NHL Draft.